 There was no ammunition for the pistol anywhere to be found in the house, so my father included a request in a letter to us before we left Mexico for my older brother (who was eleven years old at the time) to buy a box of 9mm bullets and bring them with us back to Ireland.

 You might think this a bit strange, but everyone in Mexico had guns, and even for a small kid to ask to buy ammunition for his Dad was considered normal.

 Whilst we had been very happy in Mexico, things went from worse to worse when we lived at Barrettstown.
 My father drank all day and night long, but to be fair to him my mother drank along in sympathy which only encouraged him more.
 It was not a good life for young children growing up.

-One day he got the pistol out and fired it a few times into the air at ducks who were flying by on the river Liffey where we lived.
+A couple of years passed and one day he got the pistol out and fired it a few times into the air at ducks who were flying by on the river Liffey where we lived.
 He didn’t get a duck but to my astonishment he did shoot a cormorant who was in full flight at the time.

 My mother was hysterical by then and told him to throw the pistol in the river, which he did with much ceremony after drinking half a bottle of whiskey before lunch.